 - 22: South End House and Children’s Art Centre 36-48 Rutland Street

 Boston’s settlement house movement was one of the earliest in the country.
 Patterned after Toynbee Hall in London’s East End where university graduates lived or “settled” within the disadvantaged communities they hoped to serve, the movement in America was a response to the consequences of immigration, industrialization, and urbanization.
 Initiated in Boston by Robert A. Woods as Head Resident in 1891, the South End House had many locations in the South End and Lower Roxbury and included women’s and men’s residences (see SE31).
 College women in Boston also founded their own settlement house, Denison House.
 The present South End House is the home to the youth programs of the United South End Settlements.
 Its newly renovated building was built in 1840 by the Children’s Friend Society as a home for orphaned children.
 Among its recent social workers was Gladys Gusson (1935–88) who counseled families, was a tenant advocate, and ran after-school groups and girls’ clubs.

-Long-time activist and Dominican community leader Frieda Garcia was president of USES from 1981 to 2001.
+Long-time activist and Dominican community leader Frieda Garcia was Executive Director of USES from 1981 to 2001.
 A portrait of her hangs inside this building.
 She was the first director of La Alianza Hispana, a community based nonprofit organization providing a wide range of services to Latino families, founded by Ana Maria Rodriquez, a Boston teacher.

 - 23: Girls’ High and Girls’ Latin School Site Between West Newton and Pembroke Streets, now the Thomas F. O’Day Playground